craterdog-archives/cpp-bali-hsm-prototype/README.md

 ![State Machine](https://github.com/derknorton/wearable-hsm-prototype/blob/master/docs/images/StateMachine.png)

+#### States
 The three states include the following:
- * *No Key Pairs* - There are currently no key pairs stored on the HSM.
+ * _No Key Pairs_ - There are currently no key pairs stored on the HSM.
- * *One Key Pair* - A key pair has been generated and is ready to use.
+ * _One Key Pair_ - A key pair has been generated and is ready to use.
- * *Two Key Pairs* - The HSM is in the middle of rotating the current key pair.
+ * _Two Key Pairs_ - The HSM is in the middle of rotating the current key pair.

+#### Request Types
 The six possible request types include the following:
- * *GenerateKeys* - Generate a new key pair and return the new public key.
+ * _Generate Keys_ - Generate a new key pair and return the new public key.
- * *RotateKeys* - Save the existing key pair, generate a new pair and return the new public key.
+ * _Rotate Keys_ - Save the existing key pair, generate a new pair and return the new public key.
- * *EraseKeys* - Erase all key pairs from the hardware security module (HSM).
+ * _Erase Keys_ - Erase all key pairs from the hardware security module (HSM).
- * *DigestBytes* - Generate and return a SHA512 digest of an array of bytes.
+ * _Digest Bytes_ - Generate and return a SHA512 digest of an array of bytes.
- * *SignBytes* - Digitally sign an array of bytes using the private key and return the digital signature.
+ * _Sign Bytes_ - Digitally sign an array of bytes using the private key and return the digital signature.
- * *SignatureValid* - Return whether or not a digital signature can be validated using a public key.
+ * _Signature Valid?_ - Return whether or not a digital signature can be validated using a public key.

+Special attention should be paid to the concept of rotating the key pairs.
+Each key pair is good for signing about 100 byte arrays before it has "leaked" enough information to make calculating the private key a remote possibility.
+So in general, it is best to rotate the keys about every 100 signing requests.
+The process of rotating the keys takes several steps:
+ 1. Save the existing key pair.
+ 1. Generate a new key pair and return the new public key to the mobile device.
+ 1. The mobile device embeds the new public key in a public certificate that contains a citation to the public certificate for the previous key pair.
+ 1. The HSM digitally signs the new public certificate using the **previous** private key.
+ 1. The mobile device publishes the new public certificate to the cloud.

+This process ensures that each public certificate can be validated using the previous public certificate in the chain.
+It adds some complexity by requiring a third state in the state machine (Two Key Pairs), but is well worth the added security and auditablility.

 ### Binary Protocol
 The feather board prototype implements a binary request protocol that runs on top of the bluetooth low energy (BLE) transport protocol.
 The binary protocol supports a small set of request types.
 Each request has the following form: